illyfrancis/scribble/docs/draft.md

 ### 4. Reference data service

 As noted in the assumptions section, the reference data 'look up' service for dual accounts relationship is provided by UAF.
-Even though the underlying implementation detail of the functionality in UAF may be unknown at this stage and the approach for the integration (which is discussed in the next section) can be deffered, the main concern for the reference data service component is to fulfill, largely, the implementation of the following component interface.
+Even though the underlying implementation detail of the functionality in UAF may be unknown at this stage and the approach for the integration (which is discussed in the next section) can be deferred, the main concern for the reference data service component is to fulfill, largely, the implementation of the following component interface.

     enum DualAccountType {
       TYPE_A, TYPE_B, TYPE_C;